-If you get a message on the ID.me site that tells you that your identity couldn’t be verified, it simply means that we couldn’t match all of the information you provided with the information available in the electronic records we use for verification.
+If you get a message that tells you that your identity couldn’t be verified, it simply means that we couldn’t match all of the information you provided with the information available in the electronic records we use for verification.
 It does not mean that we will not be able to verify your identity, but that we need to take some additional steps to do so.

 Some reasons why you may not be able to pass ID proofing include, but are not limited to: